abhinav-shrivastava/speller/README.md

 # speller
-A program that spell-checks a file
+A program that spell-checks a file using Trie

 Using Trie datastructure this program spell checks a file and lists all the incorrects words.
 Ensures there is no memory leak and is implemented in C.